 - Burning in the stomach

-If we look beyond these symptoms, we often discover that poor gut health is at the root.
-It could be something as simple as lactose intolerance, which personally plagued me for years before I discovered lactase.
-It could be from eating meals with a lot of dense proteins and fats alongside large amounts of carbohydrates and starches.
+Looking beyond these symptoms, we often discover that poor gut health is at the root.
+It could be something as simple as lactose intolerance, which plagued me for years before I discovered lactase.
+It could be from eating meals with dense proteins and fats alongside large amounts of carbohydrates and starches.

-Indigestion can also occur from eating a lot of beans or other tough to digest foods that haven’t been properly prepared.
-For grains, nuts, and seeds, this could mean soaking, sprouting, and cooking thoroughly to reduce digestive inhibitors like phytic acid.
-It could also be that your system simply isn’t able to produce the enzymes needed to digest certain things.
+This can also occur from eating a lot of beans or other tough-to-digest foods that haven’t been properly prepared.
+This could mean soaking, sprouting, and cooking thoroughly to reduce digestive inhibitors like phytic acid for grains, nuts, and seeds.
+It could also be that your system cannot produce the enzymes needed to digest certain things.

 - Take digestive enzymes and betaine HCl with each meal, especially when you eat foods that are difficult to digest, such as dairy and beans